-Locus coeruleus-norepinephrine model.
-Nieuwenhuis, Gilzenrat, Holmes, and Cohen (2005) suggested that the AB reflects the activation dynamics of the locus coeruleus (LC).
-The LC is a brain-stem nucleus that is thought to contain up to half of all noradrenergic neurons in the central nervous system (Berridge & Waterhouse, 2003).
-It projects widely to many areas of the cortex, and some have suggested that its innervation particularly influences regions involved in attentional processing (Nieuwenhuis, Aston-Jones, & Cohen, 2005).
-With respect to attentional tasks, it has been hypothesized that the presentation of a salient stimulus triggers LC neurons, causing the release of norepinephrine in brain areas innervated by the LC, thereby enhancing the responsivity of these areas to their input.
-This LC response is phasic, and the duration of norepinephrine modulation effects is also fleeting, lasting less than approximately 200 msec.
-After this initial firing, the LC enters into a refractory period where it does not respond to subsequent salient stimuli for approximately 500 msec.
-In Nieuwenhuis, Gilzenrat, et al.'s (2005) AB model, there are two major components: the LC and a behavior network that is made up of input, detection, and decision layers.
+Nieuwenhuis, Gilzenrat, Holmes and Cohen (2005) suggest that the AB reflects the activation dynamics of the Locus Coeruleus (LC).
+The LC is a brainstem nucleus that is thought to contain up to half of all noradrenergic neurons in the central nervous system (Berridge & Waterhouse, 2003).
+It projects widely to many areas of cortex and it has been suggested that its innervation particularly influences regions involved in attentional processing (Nieuwenhuis, Aston-Jones & Cohen, 2005).
+With respect to attentional tasks, it has been hypothesized that the presentation of a salient stimulus triggers LC neurons. causing the release of norepinephrine in brain areas innervated by the LC, thereby enhancing the responsivity of these areas to their input.
+This LC response is phasic, and the duration of norepinephrine modulation effects are also fleeting, lasting less than approximately 200 ms. After this initial firing, the LC enters into a refractory period where it does not respond to subsequent salient stimuli for approximately 500 ms. In Nieuwenhuis et al.'s (2005) AB model, there are two major components: the LC, and a behavior network that is made up of input, detection and decision layers.
 On detection of a salient stimulus, the LC transiently adjusts the gain of the behavioral network by simulating the release of norepinephrine.
 Following this phasic response, the LC is suppressed and unavailable to enhance subsequent target processing, thus causing the AB.
-Importantly, the magnitude of this post-T1 suppression, and, thus, of the AB, is tied to the size of the LC phasic response to T1, giving this framework a capacity-limited component.
-As is the case with many of the models described above, lag 1 sparing results due to the temporal dynamics of the attentional enhancement, rather than to the nature of the T1+1 stimulus.
+Importantly, the magnitude of this post-T1 suppression and thus, the AB, is tied to the size of the LC phasic response to T1 giving this framework a capacity-limited component.
+As is the case with many of the models described above, Lag 1 sparing results due to the temporal dynamics of the attentional enhancement rather than the nature of the T1+1 stimulus.